warpco/fix32/README.md

 License
 =======

-This project is licensed under the MIT License.
-See the LICENSE file at the project root for more details.
+ This is free and unencumbered software released into the public domain.
+ For more information, see the LICENSE file.